TonyCWeng/fireworks/docs/README.md

-# Peoposal
+# Proposal
 [Fireworks Live](tbd)

 ## Background
-Fireworks is a fun single screen game that will simply allow users to witness a variety of fireworks upon key presses.
+Fireworks is a fun single screen game that will simply allow users to witness a variety of fireworks and other animation effects through keystrokes.
+Aside from the titular fireworks, there should be a number of other visually appealing effects (screen flashes, background color changes, shooting stars, etc.).

 ## Minimum Viable Product
 Fireworks should have the following features:

 - Predetermined keys should cause a firework animation to occur alongside an appropriate sound.
+- Certain keystrokes should have a pool of animation variations to occur.
+Sound remains faithful to this animation pool.
-- Fireworks should fade away and not persist on the screen.
+- Animations should fade away and not persist on screen.
 - There should be a display informing users to click on Alphabetic keystrokes.

 There should also be an appropriate production Readme.